ai-mode/ai-mode/README.md

 ### List of available commands:

-- `ai-change-chat-backend` - changing the AI backend used for processing requests
+- `ai-chat-change-backend` - changing the AI backend used for processing requests
 - `ai--chat--return` - sends a request to the AI backend
 - `ai--chat--interrupt` - interrupts the request processing
 - `ai--chat--clear-buffer` - clears the interaction history